Making the shift to digitalising procurement processes is a worthwhile transition, but one that requires significant thought and strategic planning.

 There’s also often a disconnect between buyers and suppliers: people selling the technology are not necessarily trained in figuring out the best solution for you, procurement professionals are not technologists.

 Overall, this is a really big and complex sector.
-Even what we call best practice organizations are generally early in their digital procurement journey.
+Even what we call best practice organisations are generally early in their digital procurement journey.
 While they might have some great tools at their disposal, they haven’t yet mapped all of those original needs to the capabilities of the current supply market and aligned their requirements and buying personas with an optimal set of providers.

 Now, more than ever, consulting is important to help unpack those issues before jumping to technology.
 If you back up and ask all the right business questions you can pinpoint the best opportunities.
 It’s almost like doing a category analysis from a sourcing perspective – you need to identify all the nuances of that category to identify where best to focus your efforts and identify